-project: ...and to the decades from hell.
+project: ...and to/from the decades of hell.

 (Current COMPANY Project)

-Process Memoir 1
+Ritual: Process Memoir 1

 plunge in/to 534

 Plunged into the spirit, the body reacts and finds joy in exhaustion.
 It clings to the acceptance of weight.
 Pain becomes the inspiration for continuation.
 Exhaustion.
 Sweat.
 Blood.
 Your (our) fluids become the call to conjure figures that linger in the darkness.
 The audience, I, we all are transported into an exorcism, a ritual of containment, of freedom, of war between realism, and deep trance.
 Our poly-centric origin is given permission to possess us- as our people, we are called upon.
 Something responds.
 Deep.
 Inside, it responds.